Print

 Description

-This easy recipe for broiled glazed salmon has a simple 4-ingredient marinade that doubles as the glaze, and a special cooking technique that yields meltingly tender juicy salmon with an irresistible sweet garlicky glaze.
+This broiled salmon recipe uses a simple 4-ingredient marinade that doubles as the glaze, and a special no-fail cooking technique that yields meltingly tender salmon with irresistible sweet, sticky garlicky glaze.

 Ingredients